-Heating with corn is not a new option for homeowners, but for some this may be the first time they’ve given the method serious consideration with the rising price of fuel and the early buzz about propane shortage worries again this winter.
-Whether traditional heating oil prices rise more or become less available won’t matter if you make a plan now to heat with renewable energy sources like corn and wood pellets.
+Heating with corn is not a new option for homeowners, but for some this may be the first time they’ve given the method serious consideration.
+Whether traditional heating oil prices rise or become less available won’t matter if you make a plan to heat with renewable energy sources like corn and wood pellets.

 American Energy Systems is known for excellent customer service.
 We’ll walk homeowners through the unknown process of heating with corn and getting started with this wonderful heat source.
 With no traditional chimney needed to install a pellet stove, it becomes a viable option for many people looking to enjoy a warmer house, lower heat bill, and lessen their footprint.
 Most people have already heard the praises of pellet stove heat from friends and family or read stories of people like them who’ve already made the switch.

-However, here are a few more reasons heating with corn is a good decision for the winter of 2014-2015.
+However, here are a few more reasons heating with corn is a good decision this winter.

 Heating with Corn Means Renewable Fuel

 When you purchase a pellet stove, you have a lot of options in terms of selecting from 100 percent renewable fuel sources.
 A pellet stove runs on fuel that’s grown, not mined.
 No foreign oil needed either.
-Corn prices are low right now, so you can stock up!
+When corn (wheat too) prices are low, you can stock up!